 The intricacies of the human body are vast.
 It’s only recently that we’re beginning to understand the true makeup of our microbiome and what these tens of trillions of microorganisms are capable of.
+This blog is going to examine the connections between breastfeeding, baby immune system health, and gut health.

 Gut bacteria helps to shape and strengthen our immune systems over time and we’ve already found links between gut bacteria and mood disorders like depression and ADD.